junchen-deng/Phylogenetics_workshop_JoaoLab_2026/README.md

 BLAST is a tool to compare biological sequences (DNA, RNA, and proteins) against a reference database, such as NCBI GenBank, to find regions of similarity.
 It allows you to have a quick look at the overall identity of your sequences.
 Here, we have two nuclear marker genes, TEF and rpb1, sequenced for the strain JPMA317.

 1) Download the files JPMA317_TEF.fna and JPMA317_rpb1.fna from this repository.
 2) Go to [NCBI BLAST webpage](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&BLAST_SPEC=&LINK_LOC=blasttab&LAST_PAGE=blastx).
 Use your favourite text editor to open the files and copy and paste the sequence into the box.
-You can stack the two genes and run once, or do two separate runs.
+You can stack the two genes together or run them separately.
 3) Then click the BLAST button at the bottom.
-It should be finished in seconds
+The run should be finished in seconds.

+Try to explore the results a bit.
+What are the top hits?
+Are they expected?
+Can you find any records of *Ophiocordyceps* fungi (hint: *Hirsutella* and *Paraisaria* are both within Ophiocordyceps)?
+Any differences between the results of two markers genes?
+Why such differences?
+Can we make any conclusions from these results?